 The estimated value of the 30 Victorian projects proposed for funding under the Australian Government's Nation Building Program is in the range of \$9.5 - \$11.5 billion in 2007 dollars.
-The duplication of the Western Highway is a funded project under the Nation Building Program on a shared funding arrangement.
-The Australian Government have committed \$404 million under the current funding cycle, on the basis that the Victorian Government funds \$101 million within the same time period.
+The duplication of the Western Highway is a partly funded project under the Nation Building Program on a shared funding arrangement.
+The Australian

+Government have committed \$404 million under the current funding cycle, on the basis that the Victorian Government funds \$101 million within the same time period.

-The Victorian Nation Building projects will:
+The Nation Building road projects in Victoria will: